sumithrasenthil/oauth/README.md

 This URL also needs to be added to Authorized redirect URIs in your Google Console (edit the Client ID you just created and add the callback URL).

+    1.Add your Google API client Id and Client secret and mongodb connection url in the keys.js file in the config folder.

+    2.App.js is the main file in this application .

+    3.Install all the depedencies in the package.json file